Edward N. Kaneshiro

-Edward Noboru Kaneshiro (19 July 1928 – 6 March 1967) was a staff sergeant in the US Army.
+Edward Noboru Kaneshiro (金城 昇, 19 July 1928 – 6 March 1967) was a staff sergeant in the US Army.
 He received the Medal of Honor posthumously on 5 July 2022, for his actions in the Vietnam War on 1 December 1966.

 Early life

 Edward Kaneshiro was born in Honolulu, Hawaii, in 1928, as a third generation Japanese American (sansei).
 The eighth child of 16 siblings, he resided in Hawaii and grew up working on the family farm.
 He graduated from Leilehua High School in June 1946, then worked for several civilian employers.

 Military career

 Kaneshiro enlisted in the Army on 2 April 1959.
 Upon completion of advanced individual training as an infantryman, he was assigned to Company C, 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, at Schofield Barracks in Hawaii.
 He served in non-combat overseas tours in Okinawa, Japan and South Korea, and was then assigned Troop C, 1st Squadron, 9th Cavalry Regiment, 1st Cavalry Division (Airmobile).